|Classic continental European

 1920s to 1960s you will find a large variety of plugs with uncommon

 combinations of pin types.
 Two catalog pages shown below give an

 During the second half of the 20st century most uncommon plug types disappeared because of an increasing standardization, but a demand for plugs for special purposes still exists (see museum section on uncommon plugs and sockets).
-Quite a number of nowadays uncommon plugs have pin configurations were already introduced many decades ago.
+Some of nowadays uncommon plugs have pin configurations were already introduced 1930s.

 1939-'40 catalog, part of page 248

 Polzahl = number of poles; Stiftstellung = pin configuration.

 Besides common plugs with 4 and 5 mm pins (resp. nos.
 14352 and 14354), Stotz-Kontakt offered a range of plugs and sockets for special purposes.
 Among others no. 14219.

 The pin configuration of plug no. 14219 matches perfectly to the socket shown on the previous page.
 However, in 1939 plug 14219 was presented as a 3-pole, not earthed plug rated at 10A - 380V*.

 Socket is rated at 220-380V - 10A.
 Moreover, the bottom left pole has a clear earth symbol, which makes sense when it is used for single phase, 220 Volt.

 * 380V 3-pole means three-phase (formerly R, S, T, now L1, L2, L3), without neutral and protective earth.
 Three-pin, three-phase requires a balanced load between R, S and T, not uncommon in older days.